MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/sidebar-menu.md

 screenreader:
   name:  |
-    Purpose is clear and matches visible label
+    Purpose is clear and matches the visible label
   role:  |
-    Usually identifies as a button in iOS and button or "double tap to activate" in Android
+    Usually identifies as a button in iOS and a button or "double tap to activate" in Android
   group: |
     Visible label is grouped or associated with the button in a single swipe
   state: |